 - Sleep 6 to 8 hours daily: Build a routine wherein you can sleep early without depriving yourself of your favorite movies and TV shows.

-- Use a gentle face cleanser: Give your face a break from the exfoliation, choose a face cleanser with a more gentle formula, and avoid those with chemical peels and retinoids.
+- Use a gentle face cleanser: Give your face a break from the exfoliation, choose a face cleanser with a gentler formula, and avoid those with chemical peels and retinoids.

 - Use gloves when handling cleaning products: Be kind to your skin and use another layer of protection when using sanitizers, bleach, and disinfectants.